How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Building Your Case for a Raise

-A successful raise request hinges on precise timing, evidence of your contributions, and understanding salary benchmarks.
+A successful raise request hinges on precise timing, evidence of your contributions, and understanding of salary benchmarks.
 Focus on concrete evidence of your achievements, additional responsibilities, and positive feedback to build a compelling case.

 Highlight your education, years of experience, time with the current employer, and specialized skills to showcase your value.
 Avoid entitlement phrases and concentrate on your contributions.